laurent85v/archuseriso/readme.md

 Example Live USB with persistent partition encrypted

     sudo aui-mkpersistent /dev/sdc archuseriso-xfce-1210-x64.iso --encrypt

+2nd method from the Live USB itself when the Live USB was created with a different tool, adds missing persistence feature to the boot menu options.
+Adding persistence encrypted:

+    sudo add-persistence --encrypt

 Persistence supports full updates `pacman -Syu` including kernel updates!
 All your settings and files are saved to the persistent partition.
 Enjoy ;)